cestnora/virtual-physical-trainer/README.md

 `Speech.exe` is a .NET Console Application that uses the `System.Speech.Synthesis` namespace to perform text-to-speech (TTS) using Windows' built-in voices.

-Here are the steps to generate Speech.exe:
+Here are the steps to generate `Speech.exe`:

 1. Create a .NET Console App: